RetroReversing/retroReversing/categories/misc/Books.md

 <img class="lazy-load" data-image-full="https://m.media-amazon.com/images/I/41NH37S7YRL._SX218_BO1,204,203,200_QL40_ML2_.jpg" /> | The C programming language | Brian W. Kernighan, Dennis M. Ritchie | C Programming |
 <img class="lazy-load" data-image-full="https://m.media-amazon.com/images/I/51GWas-gWPL._SX357_BO1,204,203,200_.jpg" /> | The Z-80 Microcomputer Handbook | William J. Barden |

+The book **Programming the 6502** was perfect for any new programmers who wanted to tap into the full potential of their Apple II or Atari 2600 as it introduced basic programming concepts and binary formats (e.g Two's compliment) in a very easy to understand way.
+It also contained a full reference for all of the assembly instructions and even diagrams explaining how they worked.
+If you are looking for a book to learn 6502 assembly in the same way most early game developers did then this is the book to choose.

 ---
 ## Published in 1979
 This section will cover books related to game development published in the year 1979.
 This was the year that the **Intellivision** was released from **Mattel** which used the **CP-1600** CPU from **General Instrument**.